 - The manufacturing and sales facilities of the entire group will work on ecosystem restoration and conservation activities on a voluntary basis depending on the situation in each region.

-Based on the mid-term target, the Brother Group will continue initiatives to reduce environmental impact on the ecosystem, quantitatively evaluate respective activities, and reliably avoid and reduce environmental impact on the ecosystem.
+Based on the medium-term target, the Brother Group will continue initiatives to reduce environmental impact on the ecosystem, quantitatively evaluate respective activities, and reliably avoid and reduce environmental impact on the ecosystem.

 Relationship Map Between Business Activities and Biodiversity